graycoreio/daffodil/libs/design/src/atoms/form/form-field/README.md

 > Deprecation notice: This method is deprecated.
 It's recommended to update all custom components to standalone.

 ## Appearances
-Form field supports two `appearances`: `fixed` and `fluid`.
-It will default to `fixed` if an `appearance` is not specified.
+Form field supports two `appearances`: `fluid` and `fixed`.
+It will default to `fluid` if an `appearance` is not specified.

+- `fluid`: alternate, stylized UI where the label is placed inside of the form control.
 - `fixed`: corresponds with a traditional style where the label is positioned outside and above the form control.
-- `fluid`: alternate, stylized UI where the label is placed inside of the form control.

 <design-land-example-viewer-container example="form-field-appearances"></design-land-example-viewer-container>